Greg Gross

-Gregory Eugene Gross (born August 1, 1952), is an American former professional baseball outfielder / pinch hitter, who played in Major League Baseball (MLB) for the Chicago Cubs, Houston Astros, and Philadelphia Phillies, from –.
-He was previously the Phillies’ hitting coach and is currently a coach for the Reno Aces, the Arizona Diamondbacks’ Triple-A affiliate.
+Gregory Eugene Gross (born August 1, 1952) is an American former professional baseball outfielder and pinch hitter who played 17 seasons in Major League Baseball (MLB), primarily for the Philadelphia Phillies.
+He was previously the Phillies' hitting coach and a former manager for the Reno Aces, the Arizona Diamondbacks' Triple-A affiliate.

-Gross is perhaps best remembered for his clutch pinch hitting abilities, particularly during the Phillies’ 1980 World Championship run.
+Gross is perhaps best remembered for his clutch pinch hitting abilities, particularly during the Phillies' 1980 World Championship run.
 He holds the team’s record in career pinch hits, with 117.
 Gross also ranks fifth on MLB’s all-time list in career pinch hits, with 143.
 Gross holds the MLB record for pinch hit walks with 117.

 Early life and education

-Born in York, Pennsylvania, Gross graduated from Red Land High School in Lewisberry, PA.
+Born in York, Pennsylvania, Gross graduated from Red Land High School in Lewisberry, Pennsylvania.

+Career

 Early career

 On June 4, 1970, Gross was selected by the Houston Astros in the fourth round (79th overall) of the June Baseball draft.
 He led the league in hits in 1970 while playing for Covington in the Appalachian League, batting .351.
 He also tied for the league lead in double plays by outfielders.

 In 1971, Gross was promoted to the Columbus Astros of the Southern League, where he played outfield and first base.
 In 1972, Gross played most of the season at Columbus, then was promoted to the Oklahoma City 89ers, which was the Astros' AAA farm club.
 In 1973, Gross started the season with the Denver Bears, which by that point had become the Astros' new AAA farm club.